 - Cory Posocco – V.P.
 NASCAR Events Group – “The opportunity Stafford Motor Speedway and the Arute Family provided me was invaluable to my career.
 You will be hard pressed to find another internship in sports that grants you the ability to learn, while substantially contribute towards, the operation, promotion and marketing of a storied NASCAR sanctioned sports facility.
 Your internship will come with responsibility coupled with creative latitude that will serve you well.”

 - Kyle Rickey – MRN Radio – “My internship at Stafford Motor Speedway prepared me for working in the industry in so many ways.
 From learning how to organize special events around a race weekend to learning how to interact with the media that covers the sport weekly.
 I believe the opportunity to work with the broadcast team in several different roles, including pit road and booth announcing, was huge in helping me get to where I am today at the Motor Racing Network.
 I learned how the flow of and MRN style broadcast works and how to prepare for each role.
 My internship at Stafford Speedway was critical in my development and eventual growth in the sport.”

 - Joe Coss – Daytona Intl Speedway – “My internship at Stafford was an invaluable learning experience.
-It provided me with the tools I needed to be successful in an ultra competitive industry and helped me develop the craft of being a NASCAR announcer at the highest levels.
+It provided me with the tools I needed to be successful in an ultra competitive industry and helped me develop the craft of being an announcer at the highest levels.
 I learned the rigors of production, which are skills I use on a daily basis as the Production Manager at Connecticut Public Television.
 In more than one way, Stafford’s internship program has defined my career.”

 - Eric Jones – DirecTV – “Stafford Speedway gave me the opportunity to work on high quality programming without the glass walls that larger productions sometimes have.
 I was able to work on all aspects of the show and use the experiences I had at Stafford Speedway as a springboard into a career in Sports broadcasting.”